kpn/pyrandall/README.md

 # PYRANDALL

-Data simulation and validation framework that supports [Behaviour-Driven Development (BDD), a software development process](https://cucumber.io/docs/bdd/).
+Data simulation and validation framework that supports Behaviour-Driven Development (BDD)<sup>1</sup>. \
-Pyrandall' focus is to drive the development of streaming architectures and [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html).
+Pyrandall' focus is to drive the development of streaming architectures and Event Sourcing<sup>2</sup>.

 ## Running examples